 Type in a search term for the map projection or coordinate system you wish to use, and select it from the expandable list found.
 The projection you choose should match the one you plan to use from the Nearmap WMS server.

-In the Add WMS Server window enter:
+In the Add WMS Server window paste the WMS URL you copied to your clipboard earlier.

 Now you can choose a map layer to load.
 Some layers are nationwide, others cover single states or cities.